Shizen/docstrap/design/Usage.md

 Currently, only three templates are wired to "honor" template customization specifications--`container.tmpl`, `method.tmpl`, and `details.tmpl`.
 Each of these takes an "order" specification and a "tags" specification.
 The "tags" specification is always under the key `tags` as an object with the name of each tag specification as a key (each tag specification is, itself, an object).
 The tag specification format is described [here](#customizeOutput.templates.tags).
 The "order" specification is listed under a field name based on the circumstances to which it applies (`"all"` being the default case).
 For `method.tmpl` ("customizeOutput.method") and `details.tmpl` ("customizeOutput.details") `"all"` is the only valid case.  `container.tmpl` is more complicated however.

 The container template has two sections--an "overview" section and a "body".
-Further, the "overview" section has a two separate rendering paths, depending on the doclet being rendered--It might be a module containing other modules, or it could be something (anything) else (`container.tmpl` as the root template is invoked to render `class`es, but these it punts to `method.tmp`).
+Further, the "overview" section has a two separate rendering paths, depending on the doclet being rendered--It might be a module containing other modules, or it could be something (anything) else (`container.tmpl` as the root template is invoked to render `class`es, but these it punts to `method.tmpl`).
 The specifications for these cases are delineated by the keys used to contain those specifications.
 The `templates.customizeOutput.container.body` covers the specifications for the "body" section of the container.
 The `templates.customizeOutput.container.overview` section covers specifications for the "overview" section.
 This section is further potentially divided by its two render cases--`templates.customizeOutput.container.overview.module-with-modules` and `templates.customizeOutput.container.overview.default`.
 For this section the `templates.customizeOutput.container.overview.all` will be used as a fallback for any of the above which are not specified.
 All these branches use the same "tags" section, it is the "order" section which varies.
 The "order" specification is described [here](#customizeOutput.templates.order).

     "customizeOutput": {
       "container" : {